Avaiga/taipy-studio/core/README.md

 - If you right-click a Data Node, you can select the 'Add/Show node'
   option:
-  - If the Data Node is already present in the Pipeline or Scenario diagram view that is opened, the view will be panned and zoomed so that this Data Node is displayed in its center.
+  - If the Data Node is already present in the Pipeline or Scenario diagram view that is opened, the view will be panned so that this Data Node is displayed in its center.
   - If the Data Node is not present in the Pipeline or Scenario diagram view that is opened, it is added to it, so you can connect it.

-### Data Nodes section
+### Tasks section

 The Tasks section displays the list of the names of all the tasks read from the selected configuration file.

 - If you select a Task, its details appear in the Details view, at the bottom of the pane.
-- If you right-click a Data Node, you can select the 'Add/Show node'
+- If you right-click a Task, you can select the 'Add/Show node'
   option:
-  - If the Task is already present in the Pipeline or Scenario diagram view that is opened, the view will be panned and zoomed so that this Task is displayed in its center.
+  - If the Task is already present in the Pipeline or Scenario diagram view that is opened, the view will be panned so that this Task is displayed in its center.
   - If the Task is not present in the Pipeline or Scenario diagram view that is opened, it is added to it.